Foundation Program Sites

 This event involves a situation where an order was placed for Irradiated Packed Red Blood Cells (PRBCs) for an oncology patient, but what arrived at the bedside were non-irradiated PRBCs.
 Through investigation, it was found that a number of “Swiss-cheese holes” led to the wrong blood product arriving at bedside.

-Thanks to RNs commitment to patient safety, her actions prevented an immunocompromised patient receiving a product that could have put them at risk for a rare but serious complication (transfusion-relatedgraft-versus-host disease).
+Thanks to the RNs commitment to patient safety, her actions prevented an immunocompromised patient receiving a product that could have put them at risk for a rare but serious complication (transfusion-relatedgraft-versus-host disease).
 The RN identified that the PRBCs were not irradiated, through paying attention to detail (STAR: Stop Think Act Review).
 She spoke up for safety by contacting transfusion services to raise concern about the blood product delivered (CUS: Concern; Uncomfortable; Stop).

 The patient and family was informed of the of the event and an apology was issued as well as how the organization will investigate and make changes to the process.